hyperledger-fabric/file/README.md

 - `Software packages`

+  The require packages to allow `blocknet` to successfuly install the blockchain network are described below:

   | **Packages** | **Version** |
   |:-------------|:--------------------------------|
   | docker       | 18.09.7                         |
   | docker-compose   | 1.24.1                    |
   | python   | 3.5+            |
   | git      | 2.17.1 |

+  In case you have issue installing those packages , no worry, `blocknet` can help provided that.
+After download the `blocknet`, when you execute `blocknet` for the first time, it will install all the missing packages, if thy are not installed.